nextstrain/cli/doc/commands/remote/download.rst

 .. option:: <remote-url>

     Remote source URL for a dataset or narrative.
-A path prefix to scope/filter by if using --recursively.
+A path prefix to scope/filter by if using :option:`--recursively`.

 .. option:: <local-path>

     Local directory to save files in.
-May be a local filename to use if not using --recursively.
+May be a local filename to use if not using :option:`--recursively`.
 Defaults to current directory (".").

 optional arguments
 ==================